Fury-Labs/fury-bridge/docs/core/proto-docs.md

-<a name="bridge.v1beta1.MsgBridgeEthereumToKavaResponse"></a>
+<a name="bridge.v1beta1.MsgBridgeEthereumToFuryResponse"></a>

-### MsgBridgeEthereumToKavaResponse
+### MsgBridgeEthereumToFuryResponse
-MsgBridgeEthereumToKavaResponse defines the response value from Msg/BridgeEthereumToKava.
+MsgBridgeEthereumToFuryResponse defines the response value from Msg/BridgeEthereumToFury.